freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 350.1

 You only have the `main` branch still.
 You can create a branch with `git branch branch_name`.
-Branches often start with `fix/` or `feat/` among others like commit messages, but they use a forward slash and can't contain spaces.
+Branches often start with `fix/` or `feat/`, among others, like commit messages, but they use a forward slash and can't contain spaces.
 Create a new branch named `feat/add-create-table-reference`.

 #### HINTS